sajid-tp/DSA/theory.md

 analyzing the speed of an operation.
 - **Measuring the speed of an operation is also known as measuring its time complexity**
+- Analyzing the number of steps that an operation takes is the heart of under standing the performance of data structures.